-As a developer who uses Google Chrome as their primary browser to develop with, it’s really beneficial to be aware of all of the tools Chrome offers developers to work with their code in a powerful way.
-Understanding all of the tools and knowing how to use them efficiently is something really worth learning as it will help improve your productivity massively when developing a site.
+As a developer who uses Google Chrome as their primary browser to develop with, it’s beneficial to be aware of all of the tools Chrome offers developers to work with their code in a powerful way.
+Understanding all of the tools and knowing how to use them efficiently is something worth learning as it will help improve your productivity massively when developing a site.

-Let’s discuss some of the most powerful and useful developer tools you may not be aware exist and how they can really help your workflow.
+Let’s discuss some of the most powerful and useful developer tools you may not be aware exist and how they can help your workflow.

-You can access the DevTools in a few ways, one of the easiest is by right clicking anywhere on a website and pressing ‘Inspect’.
+You can access the DevTools in a few ways, one of the easiest is by right-clicking anywhere on a website and pressing ‘Inspect’.
 Alternatively, you can use keyboard shortcuts including ‘CMD + ALT + I’ on a Mac or ‘F12’ on a Windows PC.

 To access this, after accessing the developer tools by pressing ‘Inspect’ on the web page, look for the button of two small devices which, when pressed, will toggle the device toolbar.

-This great colour picker built into the DevTools will help you save a lot of time when identifying brand colours on a site and getting not just the HEX code of a colour but also the RGBA and HSLA values at an instant.
+This excellent colour picker built into the DevTools will help you save a lot of time when identifying brand colours on a site and getting not just the HEX code of a colour but also the RGBA and HSLA values at an instant.

 Forcing An Elements State

-When working with pages with interactive elements, such as buttons that when hovered over change colour, it can be really awkward to monitor their state within the DevTools and change properties of the hover.
+When working with pages with interactive elements, such as buttons that when hovered over change colour, it can be awkward to monitor their state within the DevTools and change properties of the hover.
 Luckily, you can temporarily force the state of an element within the DevTools, which will allow you to work on the hovered state with ease.
-Simply find an element, which has a hover state attached to it, and inspect it to load it up in the DevTools.
+Just find an element, which has a hover state attached to it, and inspect it to load it up in the DevTools.

 Here, right-click on the element and select a state.
 I’ve used, hover and you can see within the browser window that it has added the hover class to the element and the navigation menu has appeared.
 Now, we can edit the hover state within the DevTools.